CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     ![Credentials](../media/02-keys.jpg)

-## Create Containers using the .NET SDK
+## Create Containers using the Java SDK

-> You will start by using the .NET SDK to create both fixed-size and unlimited containers to use in the lab.
+> You will start by using the Java SDK to create both fixed-size and unlimited containers to use in the lab.
+This lab is based on VS Code, but you may feel free to use the Java IDE of your choice.
+If using VS Code, ensure you install the Java Extension Pack from [here](vscode:extension/vscjava.vscode-java-pack).
+You should also install Apache Maven (see [here](https://maven.apache.org/) for maven downloads and instructions).

-### Create a .NET Core Project
+### Create a Java Project

-1. On your local machine, create a new folder that will be used to contain the content of your .NET Core project.
+1. On your local machine, create a new folder that will be used to contain the content of your Java project.

 1. In the new folder, right-click the folder and select the **Open with Code** menu option.